bloominstituteoftechnology/React-Todo/README.md

 ## Instructions

 - Your job is to write the components to complete the Todo List application.
 - Your todo list should be fully functional and you should design it however you'd like.
 Feel free to get creative here.
-I have supplied a gif for you to see what the MVP functionality is required to look like over the course of the two days.
+I have supplied a gif for you to see what the MVP functionality is.

 ![Todo App MVP](todo.gif)